How to Check Car Seat Compatibility With Your Vehicle

 Can I Use a Second-Hand Car Seat Safely?

-Yes, you can use a second-hand car seat safely, but verify it’s not expired, hasn’t been in an accident, and has all parts intact.
-Always check for recalls and follow manufacturer guidelines for installation.
+Yes, but with caution.
+Confirm the seat hasn’t expired, hasn’t been in an accident, and has all parts intact.
+Always check for recalls and follow the manufacturer’s installation guidelines before use.

 What Should I Do if the Car Seat Doesn’t Fit?